juyongjiang/VFedPCA-VFedAKPCA/README.md

 - imageio = 2.9.0

 ## Prepare Dataset
-To demonstrate the superiority of our model, we utilized FIVE types of real-world datasets coming with distinct nature:
+To demonstrate the superiority of our method, we utilized FIVE types of real-world datasets coming with distinct nature:

 1) structured datasets from different domains;